BedirYilmaz/LLaVA/report.md

 These findings are consistent with the quantitative improvements observed in the AMBER benchmark, where the model showed lower hallucination rates and better cognitive alignment scores after ORPO-based alignment.
 The qualitative and quantitative results together confirm that the alignment process not only reduces hallucinations but also enhances the overall quality and trustworthiness of the model's outputs.

-## Training LLaVA on RLAIF-V with ORPO

-Now, I have trained a LoRA of the LLaVA model with ORPO on RLAIF-V. My next step is to measure the performance of LLaVA LoRA on AMBER.
-### Generative Task Performance:
-- CHAIR: 10.2 (worse)
-- Cover: 43.6% (worse)
-- Hal: 31.1% (better)
-- Cog: 2.6 (better)

-We have improved the model on two metrics : Hal and Cog.
-Now we have better cognitive alignment and lower hallucination while also worse coverage of objects.

 ## Hosting LLaVA with RLAIF-V LoRA on Gradio